KarkiBindu/.NET-basics/README.md

 6. <b> ILASM (IL Assembler) </b> :
     - It is a visual studio commandline tool
     - It is used to reconstruct an assembly from a text file that contains manifest and IL
-    - To create assembly from <i> .il </i> file; open visual studio command prompt and enter `ILASM "full.ilFilepath"`
+    - To create assembly from <i> .il </i> file; open visual studio command prompt and enter `ILASM full.ilFilepath`

 7. <b> Strong Naming an Assembly </b> :
     - Assemblies signed with private and public key pair are  strong named
     - They are supposed to be unique and solves DLL hell
     - To install an assembly into GAC they must be strongly named
-    - To create key pair open visal studio command prompt and enter `sn.exe - k "Generationpath\Filename.snk"`, -k asserts generation
+    - To create key pair open visal studio command prompt and enter `sn.exe -k Generationpath\Filename.snk`, -k asserts generation
     - To make an assembly Strongly Named in <i>AssemblyIno.cs</i> use <i>AssemblyKeyFile</i> attribute `[assembly : AssemblyKeyFile("Generationpath\Filename.snk")]`

 8. <b> Global Assembly Cache (GAC) </b> :
     - It is a location where all .net framework class library are installed